top of page

 No Room for Emotions: Even though you may feel you are ready to boil over, hold your emotions back or they will be distracted by the emotions.
 Or worse, your emotions may cause a wall to go up between you and your child so that their heart is less open to the lesson at hand.

 MOVE for maximum attention: Moving to a different room than where the offense occurred is my child’s first indication that this is a very serious issue to me.
 I take them to someplace that is quiet, with little distraction.
-If you're in public, that might mean going to go sit in the car.
+If you're in public, that might mean you both go to sit in the car to talk or to a park bench, if it's a quiet park.
 Their bedroom is not usually a good option because there’s all these toys to distract them from heart change.

 Sort of like Time-out Together.
 Tell them you’re going to be quiet for a few minutes while you pray and ask God for wisdom to handle this correctly.
 Tell them they also need to be praying for God to help them know what was going on in their heart and mind when they did that action and that you’ll be asking them about that in a few minutes.
 Seeing me pray before I respond is my child’s second indication that this is a really big deal to me.